pzeng123/myNotebook/bitmanipulation .md

-# how to use bit manipulation to solve problems easily and efficiently
+# How to use bit manipulation to solve problems easily and efficiently

 https://discuss.leetcode.com/topic/50315/a-summary-how-to-use-bit-manipulation-to-solve-problems-easily-and-efficiently